 The Batavia Depot Museum offers a variety of programming for all ages throughout the year.
 Check out fun ways to learn more about the history of Batavia!

-Spring Exhibit Opening Reception
+Special Events: Spring Opening Reception